andredesousa/css-best-practices/README.md

 One less obvious downside, however, is the fact that the string `foo-bar` now no longer exists in our source code.
 Searching our codebase for `foo-bar` will return only results in HTML.
-It suddenly became a lot more difficult to locate the source of `.foo-bar’s` styles.
+It suddenly became a lot more difficult to locate the source of `.foo-bar's` styles.

 ## Avoid duplicated key selectors